SUPERFICIAL PURITY

 The word "Such" ("ਸੁਚਿ") used in the Gurbani (Sri Guru Granth sahib, SGGS) denotes pure or clean (Pavitra or Savash; ਪਵਿੱਤਰ, ਸਵੱਛ, etc.).
 Therefore, "Suchataa" (ਸੁੱਚਤਾ) means purity or cleanliness.
 Purity is of two types: internal and external.
 It's the keeping of the external or superficial purity (ignoring the inner purity) that's categorically rejected in the Gurbani.
 In fact during his time, Baabaa Nanak had many discussions with the members of the priest class (Pujaaree group) who fanatically practiced superficial Suchataa, while totally ignoring the inner impurities of their minds.

-- ਬਾਹਰਿ ਮਲੁ ਧੋਵੈ ਮਨ ਕੀ ਜੂਠਿ ਨ ਜਾਏ ॥: Baahar mal dhovai man kee jooth na jaaye: Outwardly, he (hypocrite) washes off the filth, but the impurity of his mind does not go away (sggs 88).
+- ਬਾਹਰਿ ਮਲੁ ਧੋਵੈ ਮਨ ਕੀ ਜੂਠਿ ਨ ਜਾਏ ॥: Baahar mal dhovai man kee jooth na jaaye (sggs 88).

 Surprisingly, similar empty practice of superficial purity or cleanliness is performed even today by many Sikhs and non- Sikhs alike.
 For example, before and during the time of Baabaa Nanak, Brahmins or Pundits in their stubborn mindedness or fanaticism (thoughtlessness or imprudence) used to cook their own food separately.
 They also used their on utensils and kitchens.
 Many still do!
 It seems like nowadays their is a new class of Sikhs as well: the Brahamins Sikhs, who also cook their separate food!